Chart Color Schemes

 Forster displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Forster, as evaluated at the latest Census, comprised 64.8% houses and 35.2% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Forster was 51.7%, with mortgaged dwellings at 20.8% and rented dwellings at 27.6%.
-The median monthly mortgage repayment in Forster was $1,733, matching Non-Metro NSW's average.
-Median weekly rent in Forster was $340, compared to Non-Metro NSW's $330.
-Nationally, Forster's median monthly mortgage repayments were lower at $1,733 compared to the Australian average of $1,863.
-Forster's median weekly rents were also lower at $340 compared to the national figure of $375.
+Forster's dwelling structure, as per the latest Census, consisted of 64.8% houses and 35.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Forster was 51.7%, with mortgaged dwellings at 20.8% and rented ones at 27.6%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
+The median weekly rent was $340, compared to Regional NSW's $330.
+Nationally, Forster's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing